ItsZeusBro/Hydra/README.md

-# Hydra (Abstract Syntax for Business Logic that Descends into your native tongue)
+# Hydra (Abstract Syntax for Business Logic that Descends into your Native Language)
 ![download](https://user-images.githubusercontent.com/107733608/174929181-2b833d64-2109-4eb3-a67b-e257668856fa.jpg)
 ## Background Info:
 Abstract Syntax is a great tool for architechts to instantiate projects with all of their associated: